The relevant merger control legislation in Ukraine includes the following:

 These change the nature of competition in such a way that undertakings that did not previously co-ordinate their behaviour would be significantly more likely to co-ordinate (including by tacit co-ordination) and raise prices or otherwise harm effective competition (in the case of horizontal and vertical mergers).

-Still, this factors will be relevant for the CMU analysis, which can authorise a transaction prohibited by the AMC even though there are no public records of any recent transactions cleared in such a way.
+Still, these factors will be relevant for the CMU analysis, which can authorise a transaction prohibited by the AMC even though there are no public records of any recent transactions cleared in such a way.

 The AMC should predominantly consider competition issues, while non-competition issues may be used as supporting (but not decisive) arguments.
 Still, the non-competition issues may serve as grounds for the CMU when overruling the AMC prohibition decision (see 4.5 Economic Efficiencies).

-If the establishment of the joint venture results in the co-ordination of competitive behaviour either of its parents or the joint venture, on one hand, and its parents, on the other, then such transaction will be treated as a concerted practice (rather than a concentration), requiring individual antitrust clearance by the AMC (subject to certain conditions).
+If the establishment of a joint venture results in the co-ordination of competitive behaviour either of its parents or the joint venture, on one hand, and its parents, on the other, then such a transaction will be treated as a concerted practice (rather than a concentration), requiring individual antitrust clearance by the AMC (subject to certain conditions).

-The AMC may prohibit a transaction if it leads or may lead to monopolisation (ie, the creating or strengthening of a monopolistic (dominant) position) or to a substantial restriction of competition on the Ukrainian market or a significant part thereof.
+The AMC may prohibit a transaction if it leads, or may lead, to monopolisation (ie, the creating or strengthening of a monopolistic (dominant) position) or to a substantial restriction of competition on the Ukrainian market or a significant part thereof.
 In practice, the AMC rarely imposes a blanket ban and completely refuses to authorise a transaction; rather, it may require that the parties propose remedies (accept certain obligations) in order to ensure a sufficient level of competition in the market.

 According to the Competition Law, if the AMC identifies any grounds for a transaction to be prohibited during the Phase II review, it shall inform the parties of these grounds and the parties, in turn, can propose remedies (structural or behavioural) to be further negotiated with the AMC.